ingun37/answers-db/books/Category Theory For Programmers/12. Limits and Colimits/3/q.md

 Subsets of a given set form a category.
 A morphism in that category is defined to be an arrow connecting two sets if the first is the subset of the second.
 What is a pullback of two sets in such a category?
-What’s a pushout?
+What's a pushout?
 What are the initial and terminal objects?